javaparser/javaparser/readme.md

 git pull https://github.com/javaparser/javaparser master
 ```
 7. Resolve conflicts if required and commit it.
-8. Run maven tests in the root stubparser directory.
+8. Run maven tests in the root StubParser directory.
 If any tests fail, fix them before continuing.
 ```bash
 mvn test
 ```
-10. Push commits to your fork of the stubparser.
+9. Push commits to your fork of the StubParser.
 ```bash
 git push
 ```
-11. Check that the Travis build was successful.
-If not, resolve the issues and repeat steps 8-10.
+10. Check that the Travis build was successful.
+If not, resolve the issues and repeat steps 7-9.
-12. Create a pull request to the typetools/stubparser.
+11. Create a pull request to the typetools/stubparser.

 ## Original JavaParser README